Gasterbuzzer/haskell-battleship/README.md

 ### Gameplay instructions

 #### Playing the game/How is the user supposed to interact?
 After starting the game the player can start to try to hit the ship, by using the arrow keys &#8592; &#8593; &#8594; &#8595; to navigate to the field he intends to hit.
 The selection can be confirmed by hitting `Enter`.
-To the right of the playing field is information on which ships are already sunken.
+To the left of the playing field is information on which ships are already sunken.
 The Color doesn't change until all fields of the ship has been hit, so that the payer cannot see to which ship the part belongs which he has hitten so far.
 If no ships have been hit, the colour will change to <span style="color:darkblue">Dark Blue</span>.\
 If a ship has been hit, the colour of the field will change to <span style="color:red">Red</span>.\
 Once a ship has been sunk, all its fields will turn <span style="color:red">Red</span> in the HUD.